19th Annual CSU Teaching and Learning Symposium

 - Symposium hour: 50 minute session consisting of three or more presentations and a formal discussion that focus on a single topic.
 Session must be organized by the proposers.

-- Lightning talks: A fast-paced hour, each presenter will allocated 8 slides and 8 minutes.
+- Lightning talks: A fast-paced hour, each presenter will be allocated 8 slides and 8 minutes.

 Proposal requirements and review criteria: